spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 >Scales amount of pod reps

 **kubectl edit replicaset replica-set-name**
->Allows the user to edit the yaml file that was created by kubernetes in memory
->based on the initial yaml file.
-This does not change the original yaml file but
->allows changes to be made to the pod environment, such as replica scaling.
+>Allows the user to edit the yaml file that was created by kubernetes in memory based on the initial yaml file.
+This does not change the original yaml file but allows changes to be made to the pod environment, such as replica scaling.

 **kubectl describe replicaset replica-set-name**
 >Displays a detailed description of the replica set status

+**kubectl get all**
+>Displays all pods, replica set, deployments, etc. at once.

+**kubectl rollout status deployment/name-of-deployment**

+**kubectl rollout history deployment/name-of-deployment**

+**kubectl rollout undo deployment/name-of-deployment**

 ###**Ansible**
 ***Target users must have sudoer privileges in /etc/sudoers/